rdpohl/the-natural-philosophy-of-universal-matter/OnParticleSize/README.md

-# Pyuthon Code
+# Python Code

 This program code builds a report for the sizes and massess of particles identified in the Hypothesis.

-In Visual Studio Code, open and run the project from the file main.py.
+In Visual Studio Code, open, and run the project from the file main.py.

 The following Python libraries are required to run the project:
 <ul>